satra/NiPyPe-Paper/nipype_paper.rst

 to be detected prior to executing the underlying program.
 The input definition also allows specifying relations between inputs.
 Often, some input options should not be set together (mutual exclusion) while other inputs need to be set as a group (mutual inclusion).
-An example input specification for the ‘bet’ (Brain Extraction Tool) program from FSL is shown in Listing 2.
+Part of the input specification for the ‘bet’ (Brain Extraction Tool) program from FSL is shown in Listing 2.